liferay-search/liferay-docs/en/developer/customization/articles-dxp/99-customization-with-ext/07-modifying-the-web-xml-with-ext-plugins.markdown

 [TOC levels=1-4]

-A supported use case for using Ext Plugins in @product@ is modifying its `web.xml` file.
+A supported use case for using Ext Plugins in @sharepoint@ is modifying its `web.xml` file.
 Before beginning, make sure you've reviewed the generalized [Customization with Ext Plugins](/docs/7-2/customization/-/knowledge_base/c/customizing-core-functionality-with-ext) section.

-As an example, you'll create a sample Ext plugin that modifies @product@'s existing `web.xml file` (e.g., in the `/tomcat-[version]/webapps/ROOT/WEB-INF` folder).
+As an example, you'll create a sample Ext plugin that modifies @sharepoint@'s existing `web.xml file` (e.g., in the `/tomcat-[version]/webapps/ROOT/WEB-INF` folder).
 You'll modify the session timeout configuration, which is set to 30 (minutes) by default: